cambragol/advent-of-the-trinity/download.md

 image:
 ---

+* **Note 1**: The game has been updated to version 1.01 - Save games are compatible - If updating, save all your current *.sav files and add them to the 1.01 release, overwriting any files if prompted.
-* **Note 1**: You will need a DOS emulator to run 'Threat of the Trinity'.
+* **Note 2**: You will need a DOS emulator to run 'Threat of the Trinity'.
 You cannot use it with XU4.
 It is a pure DOS, stand alone game.
-* **Note 2**: If you wish to use a save from an existing install of Ultima IV, all your save info is stored in "party.sav" - keep that file, then add it to your 'Threat of the Trinity' install, overwriting, and you should be able to pick up where you left off.
+* **Note 3**: If you wish to use a save from an existing install of Ultima IV, all your save info is stored in "party.sav" - keep that file, then add it to your 'Threat of the Trinity' install, overwriting, and you should be able to pick up where you left off.
-* **Note 3**: There was a small hotfix, so if you downloaded before the 20th, you might want to redownload.
-You can preserve your game state by not overwriting '.sav' files.

 <!--more-->

 ### Instructions: